UweW/Spectrum_playbooks/README.md

 # Spectrum Playbooks
 ansible playbook to install CA/Broadcom DX Netops Spectrum.
+The playbook help you set up any size of spectrum environments.
+It uses the Spectrum distributed installation procedure and all the Spectrum servers will be installed in parallel.
+You only need one configuration file (inventory) to define your environment.

+What you can define server with these functions:
+* SpectroSERVER primary and secondary
+* OneClick
+* Spectrum Report Manager

+or any valid combination.

+To give you an idea of the installation time I measured in my lab:
+* 2 SpectroSERVER (1 primary and 1 secondary with Oneclick) : 28 min
+* 4 SpectroSERVER (2 primary and 2 secondary, one with SRM and Oneclick): 31 min

 **Requirements:**
 * ansible is available for any linux derivate, but for the Spectrum installation binaries it is necessary that you use a Spectrum compatible linux for ansible